-This report looks at the current state of ecommerce food brands in terms of marketing and sales performance, customer retention and lifecycle.
+This report looks at the current state of DTC food brands in terms of marketing and sales performance, customer retention and lifecycle.

-While it is not representative of food brands globally, it may serve as an essential ecommerce metrics benchmark for ecommerce companies starting out in the field.
+It is not representative of direct to consumer food brands globally.
+But it can serve as an essential ecommerce metrics benchmark for ecommerce companies starting out in the field.

 Participants: Direct-to-consumer (DTC) food brands we work with that agreed to be part of the survey.

-The csub-categories identified are: coffee, tea, chocolate, wine, meat and meat products, fresh juices, ready meal deliveries and miscellaneous food.
+The sub-categories identified are: coffee, tea, chocolate, wine, meat and meat products, fresh juices, ready meal delivery businesses and miscellaneous foods and beverages.

-Methodology: The data is aggregated through the Metrilo accounts of consenting companies.
+Methodology: The DTC metrics are aggregated through the Metrilo accounts of consenting companies.

 Overall, about 1/3 of customers shop the same brand repeatedly.
 Tea brands don’t manage to keep a lot of customers, about 18%, while wine sellers see as much as 48% return customers.

-Wine and meal deliveries score the highest LTV – $737 and $233 respectively, which may be expected for an expensive product like wine, but not so for ready-made meals, which benefit from high retention rate and one of the highest numbers of orders in the survey, 2.8.
+Wine and meal delivery businesses score the highest LTV – $737 and $233 respectively.
+This may be expected for an expensive product like wine.
+Ready-made meals, however, benefit from high retention rate and one of the highest numbers of orders in the survey, 2.8.